Dharaka

-Dharaka is a Maldivian crime thriller web series written directed by Azhan Ibrahim.
-Produced by Kazmik International, it stars Ahmed Ifnaz Firaq, Washiya Mohamed and Susan Ibrahim Fulhu in main roles.
+Dharaka is a Maldivian crime thriller web series written and directed by Azhan Ibrahim.
+Produced by Kazmik International, it stars Ahmed Ifnaz Firag, Washiya Mohamed, and Susan Ibrahim Fulhu in main roles.

-The series revolves around a high-profile case of the disappearance of a politician's daughter.
-The story twists and turns as an investigation officer tries to piece together the events leading up to the disappearance and the secrets behind the people involved.
+The series centers around a high-profile case involving the disappearance of a politician's daughter.
+As the story unfolds, an investigation officer takes on the task of unraveling the events leading up to the disappearance and delving into the hidden secrets of those involved.
+The plot is filled with twists and turns, keeping viewers engaged as they follow the officer's journey to uncover the truth.